svg/svgo/CONTRIBUTING.md

 ### Testing

 Our regression test suite includes larger SVGs that may take a long time to render and optimize, especially on older machines.
-The default timeout is 10 minutes, but can be increased in [`test/regression.js`](https://github.com/svg/svgo/blob/main/test/regression.js) by modifying `NAVIGATION_TIMEOUT_MS`.
+The default timeout is 20 minutes, but can be increased in [`test/regression.js`](https://github.com/svg/svgo/blob/main/test/regression.js) by modifying `NAVIGATION_TIMEOUT_MS`.
 Setting the value to `0` will disable the timeout entirely.

 If an SVG can not be optimized within 10 minutes in CI, then that indicates a significant performance problem that must be addressed.

+> [!IMPORTANT]
+> Regression test results vary between hosts.
+It's not known why yet, but it's likely related to the host environment, such as system packages, drivers, or hardware.
+>
+> Until regression tests are host-agnostic, all version controlled files such as configuration and known mismatches must cater to our CI environment, _not to development environments_.

 ## Documentation